 - Ignition cycle (number of power cycles applied to the EDR) at the time of the crash

-- Ignition cycle (number of power cycles applied to the EDR) when the EDR data were downloaded
+- Ignition cycle (number of power cycles applied to the EDR) when the EDR data is downloaded

-- Whether or not driver was using safety belt
+- Whether or not driver was using a safety belt

 - Whether or not frontal airbag warning lamp was on